cajsaschold/Object-Oriented-Programming-in-Cpp/README.md

 # Object Oriented Programming in C++
-The assignments from the course "Programming C++" at LiU
+The projects focus on object-oriented programming (OOP), operator overloading, dynamic memory management, and unit testing using Catch2.
+This repository contains C++ assignments from the course "Programming C++" at Linköping University (LiU).

 ## Time Class Implementation:
 **Folder:** Time_OperatorOverloading